MrWaggel/gosteamconv/README.md

 # gosteamconv
-This package is meant for the steamid format 'STEAM_0:0:123456' to an 32 or 64 bit integer.
-This is all done following the official wiki. https://developer.valvesoftware.com/wiki/SteamID
+This package is meant to convert the steamid format 'STEAM_0:0:123456' to an 32 or 64 bit integer.
+This is all done following the official wiki.

+https://developer.valvesoftware.com/wiki/SteamID

 ##Install